conradakunga/Blog/_posts/2026-03-08-code-housekeeping-part-7-eschew-methods-with-many-parameters.md

 The main benefit here is that the method is relatively **static** - if we need additional properties for the `CarCreateRequet`, the method itself is unaffected.

-This makes refactoring and evolution of the code much easier.
+This makes **refactoring** and **evolution** of the code much easier.

 We will look at how to mitigate the problems with constructors in the next post.

+What constitutes "too many parameters"?
+This, naturally, is a context-sensitive issue.
+But a good **rule of thumb**, especially for an **method you expect to evolve** that is used a lot, is past `4` or 5

 ### TDLR

 **Rather than pass around many `parameters`, pass around an aggregated `object`.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-03-08%20-%20MethodParameters).

 Happy hacking!